vesselapi/integrations/src/platforms/one-drive/README.md

 ## Description

-Store photos and docs online.
-Access them from any PC, Mac or phone.
-Create and work together on Word, Excel or PowerPoint documents.
+OneDrive is a cloud storage service that enables users to store files online and access them from any device with an internet connection.
+The platform also offers file sharing capabilities and the ability to collaborate on documents in real time.

 ## Resources